MarlinFirmware/MarlinDocumentation/_hardware/endstops.md

 {: style="color:gray; font-size: 80%; text-align: center"}

 ## Conclusion
-Electrical Noise should not be underestimated.
-It is invisible but it may lead to strange effects that are very hard to diagnose due to its spurious nature.
-Simple measures like adding a capacitor will already improve the situation considerably, overall improving reliability of the machine.
+Never underestimate electrical noise.
+It may be invisible but it can lead to strange and spurious effects that are tricky to diagnose.
+Simple measures (like adding a capacitor) will improve the situation a lot, improving the overall reliability of the machine.